 This Agreement commences on the Effective Date and continues for a period of 12 months, for the Initial Term.
-Following the Initial Term and unless one party gives at least thirty (30) days prior written notice to the other party, this Agreement will automatically be renewed for further terms equal to a Renewal Period.
+Following the Initial Term, unless one party gives at least thirty (30) days’ written notice to the other party prior to the expiry of the Initial Term, this Agreement will automatically be renewed for a further term equal to the Renewal Period.

 1.2.
 Further Term

-Following the Renewal Period, unless one party gives at least thirty (30) days prior written notice to the other party, this Agreement will automatically be renewed for a second further term equal to a Renewal Period.
+Following the Renewal Period, unless one party gives at least thirty (30) days’ written notice to the other party prior to the expiry of a Renewal Period, this Agreement will automatically be renewed for further terms equal to a Renewal Period.

 (a).
 Brandsec will perform the Services for the Customer under the terms of this Agreement and each party will comply with the services description and the Service Schedule.